- Learn about storytelling and on-set life during a live interview with two of the screenwriters from the Bond films at Regent Street Cinema. 14 Oct

 James Bond Thames locations

-Transport yourself onto a Thames Rocket boat and speed along the route taken by the secret agent in 2015’s Spectre as you experience a Bond-esque exhilarating thrill-ride.
+Then transport yourself onto a Thames Rockets boat and speed along the route taken by the secret agent in 2015’s Spectre as you experience a Bond-esque exhilarating thrill-ride.

 Best views of James Bond film locations